verrazzano/docs/content/en/docs/setup/prereqs.md

   of Verrazzano.
 Depending on the resource requirements of the applications you deploy, this may or may not be sufficient for deploying your applications.

+## Supported Hardware
+Verrazzano requires x86-64; other architectures are not supported.

 ## Supported Software Versions
 Verrazzano supports the following software versions.